strategineer/personal-website/content/blog/2025-01-02/index.md

 I read 6 books with a friend (the *buddy read*) in 2024.
 I get so much out of this kind of reading experience that I'd love to be able to do it more.

 In 2025, I'd like to become a better buddy reader --- by taking better notes, being a better listener and bringing up more interesting topics to discuss.
+I'd also like to find more people to do buddy reads with.

 That's about it nerdy number-wise.